political points

 - Thomas, February 6, 2025

-Congressional action is preferred over executive orders when seeking long-term, stable policy changes that cannot be easily reversed by the next party who will someday hold office and have a political grudge to settle.
+Congressional action is preferred over executive orders when seeking long-term, stable policy changes that cannot be easily reversed by the next party that will someday hold office and have a political grudge to settle.

 - Thomas, February 5, 2025